englisch:

 Er schloß sein Bachelorstudium in Südkorea ab.
 Danach kam er nach Deutschland.

 Und er studierte Komposition bei Prof. Peter Gahn in Nürnberg.
-Seit 2021 studiert er elektroakustische Komposition bei Prof. Kilian Schwoon in Bremen (Master und Konzertexamen).
+Anschließend absolvierte er ein Masterstudium sowie das Konzertexamen in elektroakustischer Komposition bei Prof. Kilian Schwoon in Bremen.